Genetics and Climate. Is there a connection?

-Climate Change is altering the behavior of birds and even genetic changes can be observed.
-An article recently published in my Spanish newspaper Sur, really makes you think.
+Climate Change is altering the behavior of birds, and we can observe even genetic changes.
+An article recently published in my Spanish newspaper, Sur, really made me think.

 No more seasons

 Because of Global Warming, birds are changing their habits.
-Some of the species do not emigrate anymore, or if they do they don’t go so far south anymore.
-What is also observed is that new bird species from Africa are now seen here in the south.
+Some species do not emigrate anymore, or if they do, they don’t go so far south anymore.
+What is also observed is that we now see new bird species from Africa in the south.

 The University of Florida also observed genetic changes taking place.
 The wings and beaks have become shorter.
 Birds are adapting to their new environmental conditions.